PerlaDelAngel/PerlaDelAngel/README.md

 </h3><br>

 - 📊 Front-End Dev with background on management and business administration.
 - 🤝🏼 Technology has allowed me to interact with people from all backgrounds, spread knowledge and weave collaboration networks.
-For this reason, I'm looking to collaborate on projects with a significant social impact.
+For this reason, I'm looking to collaborate on projects that value diversity and have a significant social impact.
 - ⚛️ Currently developing projects with **React**.
 - 😄 **Pronouns:** She/her
 - 🎮 **Fun fact:** I love videogames, Dungeons & Dragons, and anything sci-fi!